Bang-Ride Optimal Control: Monotonicity, External Positivity, and Fast Battery Charging: Monotonicity For Maximum Input

 Indeed, the above intuition can be formalized as follows: \begin{thm} Given problem~\eqref{eq:OC} and its optimal trajectory $(x^\star,u^\star)$, suppose that the regularity conditions in Assumptions~\ref{ass:Regu}, \ref{eq:Termi}, and \ref{ass:ContBoundary} hold.
 If Assumptions~\ref{ass:MonoTf}, \ref{ass:MonoSys}, and \ref{ass:MonoPath} also hold, then $\lambda^\top g^\star[t]> 0 $ and $u^\star(t) = \max \mathcal{D}(x^\star(t))$ for a.e. $t \in [0,t_f]$, with $ \mathcal{D}$ defined in \eqref{eq:ControlSet}, and the optimal trajectory is bang-ride. \end{thm}

 Theorem~\ref{thm:mono} shows that the optimal input is the maximum feasible input under the monotonicity assumptions.
 An important special case is when there is only an input bound, as in the bang-bang control, then $u^\star=u_{\mathrm{max}}$.
 Assumptions~\ref{ass:MonoTf}, \ref{ass:MonoSys}, and \ref{ass:MonoPath} are analogous to the properties in \cite{taghavian2023selector,drummond2023constrained}.
 In this work, we take a different analytical approach by exploiting PMP.
-This allows us to address the regularity conditions formally.
+This allows us to address the regularity conditions formally and make an explicit connection to the bang-ride control.
 More importantly, it opens up new ways to generalize the result in Remark~\ref{rem:negativeLambda} and Section~\ref{sec:MonoGene}.

-\begin{rem}[Practical considerations] Assumptions~\ref{ass:MonoTf}, \ref{ass:MonoSys}, and \ref{ass:MonoPath} rely on the optimal trajectory and thus cannot be verified before knowing the optimal solution.
+\begin{rem}[Practical considerations] Assumptions~\ref{ass:MonoTf}, \ref{ass:MonoSys}, and \ref{ass:MonoPath} rely on the optimal trajectory and cannot be verified before knowing the optimal solution.
 One approach is to verify them a priori for any path constraint and any $(\hat{x},\hat{u})$ in a relevant region, determined by the application.
 A drawback is that not all practical constraints satisfy the conditions, e.g., $\bar{s}=u -u_{\mathrm{max}} \leqslant 0$ satisfies $\partial \bar{s}/\partial u>0$ but $\bar{s}=u_{\mathrm{min}} - u \leqslant 0$ has $\partial \bar{s}/\partial u<0$.
 A more practical approach is to verify these assumptions and Assumption~\ref{ass:ContBoundary} a posteriori, given a (possibly approximate) solution $(\hat{x},\hat{u})$, e.g., from the hybrid simulation.
 If the solution satisfies the assumptions and the necessary optimality condition $\hat{u}(t) = \max \mathcal{D}(\hat{x}(t))$, then it is likely to be optimal. \end{rem}

 \begin{rem}[Generalization] An analogous analysis can ensure $\lambda^\top g>0 $ via $\lambda<0$ and $g^\star<0$.
 The assumptions should be modified to consider $\partial \bar{z}^\star_i[t_f] / \partial x \geqslant 0$, $g^\star[t]<0$, $F_x^\star[t]$ is Metzler, $l^\star_x\geqslant 0$, $\partial \bar{s}_i^\star[t]/\partial u>0$, and $\partial \bar{s}_i^\star[t] / \partial x \geqslant 0$. \end{rem}